How do you know?

 A not-small earthquake hitting Manhattan.
 A major eclipse darkening most of America.
 Nationwide, an ominous redux of armed troops confronting college students protesting U.S. involvement in an unwinnable war.

-2024 has already proven to be a wham-bam year, although without much thank-you, ma’am except for Tay and Bey both dropping jaw-dropping albums.
-And we’re not even at the halfway point yet.
+2024 has already proven to be a wham-bam year, although, without many thank-yous, I am except for Tay and Bey both dropping jaw-dropping albums.
+And we are not even at the halfway point yet.

 Did you notice I didn’t mention Trump in that intro paragraph ticking off all of these various calamities, even though he is the undisputable King of All Calamities?
 I thought I’d hop down from my soapbox for a minute this month to focus on something far more entertaining than the Orange Roughy.
 You’re welcome.

-Well, yes, actually, usually we do know when they’re in our immediate periphery, Dell, thanks to a reliable yet largely inexplicable phenomenon we call gaydar.
+Well, yes, actually, usually we do know when they are in our immediate periphery, Dell, thanks to a reliable yet largely inexplicable phenomenon we call gaydar.

 You thought I was going to say Grindr, didn’t you?
 Nope.
 That’s a different conversation for a different time.